EL SEED, Tradizione Proverbiale

 Until 30 June 2017

-Galleria Patricia Armocida is proud to present Tradizione Proverbiale, the first Italian solo exhibition by the acclaimed French-Tunisian artist eL Seed.
-From March 24th through June 30th, 2017 - Opening on Thursday, March 23rd.
+Galleria Patricia Armocida presented Tradizione Proverbiale, the first Italian solo exhibition by the acclaimed French-Tunisian artist eL Seed, from March 24th through June 30th, 2017.

-The artist will present a selection of medium and big size canvases created for the exhibit.
+The artist presented a selection of medium and big size canvases created for the exhibit.

 The universal messages of peace, tolerance, coexistence, and dialogue between people and cultures, which are the foundations of eL Seed’s poetics, aim to have an esthetic and emotional impact on viewers: his goal is to inspire a new perception and view of reality, challenging prejudices and clichés.